alfasoftware/puppet-nuodb/README.md

   Version of the package to install.

 * `package_download_url`
   Location to download the package from.
-This *must* be set unless a package source is provided.

 * `package_alt_source`
   Alternative location to get the package from.
 Will disregard the package_download_url if this is set.